-The goats are in Rundle Park intermittently from July to September, chowing down on Canada thistle, leafy spurge, common tansy, common burdock, yellow toadflax and the odd dandelion.
+A herd of goats visited Rundle Park three times between July and September, 2017.
+They chowed down on Canada thistle, leafy spurge, common tansy, common burdock, yellow toadflax and the odd dandelion.

 In June 2015, City Council approved a motion for a herbicide ban with exemptions on City-owned land.
 The aim of the ban is to eliminate non-essential uses of herbicides on City-owned land while recognizing there are circumstances where herbicide use is required.
 Herbicide is now only used on a very small percentage of public parkland.